(Above) George A. Tripp House at 42 East Superior Street, along with 44 and 46 East Superior Street, location of Sunny Side Up and other businesses.

 $50 million of Chinese investors money allegedly missing

 Though Reilly rejected plans for a 42-story mixed-use structure on the site, New York-based Symmetry Development still filed for a permit in 2018 to demolish the Superior Street row houses.
-The three directors of Symmetry Jason Ding, Jeffrey Laytin, and Bradley Reifler are now being sued in federal court by 90 Chinese-based investors who each put a minimum of $550,000 into the project.
+Jeffrey Laytin, a director of Symmetry, is now being sued in federal court by 90 Chinese-based investors who each put a minimum of $550,000 into the project.

 The project was rejected in 2017 but an attorney for the investors says the money was never returned.
 Doug Litowitz says he believes the money is not being returned by Symmetry because it has already been spent.